niktaaan/Multi-Agent-LSTMTD3/README.md

 Python Code for MA-LSTMTD3 algorithm

 ## Description ( brief overview of the project and its purpose:summary of the associated paper its objectives and contributions)
-To run three deterministic algorithms for multi-agent reinforcement learning:<br>
+To run three deterministic algorithms for multi-agent reinforcement learning:
 1.MA-DDPG
 2.MA-TD3
 3.MA-LSTMTD3
 For both Markov Decision Processes(MDP) and Partially Observable Markov Decision Processes (POMDP) versions of the tasks.
 The specific environments are the PettingZoo Multi-Particle Environments (MPE Environments):
 1.simple_adversary_v3
 2.simple_spread_v3
 3.simple_speaker_listener_v4

 ## References